Texas governor says the state may contest a Supreme Court ruling on migrant education

 Abbott is seeking "to inflict by intention the harms that nine justices agreed should be avoided 40 years ago," said Thomas Saenz, MALDEF's president and general counsel, in a news release.

-Their dissent opinion, written by then-Chief Justice Warren Burger, said the court's majority was overreaching to compensate for the lack of "effective leadership" from Congress on immigration.
+Their dissenting opinion, written by then-Chief Justice Warren Burger, said the court's majority was overreaching to compensate for the lack of "effective leadership" from Congress on immigration.

 Saenz also said that unlike Roe v.
-Wade, the Plyler decision has been incorporated into federal law.
+Wade, the Plyler v.
+Doe decision has been incorporated into federal law.

 The governor predicts a coming influx of migrants